-There’s a Soda company, great pizza, a bar with bottles of spirits hanging from the ceiling, peanut butter sold from a window and the great craft beers and coffee Wellington is known for.
+There’s great pizza, some of the best bars in Wellington (including one with bottles of spirits hanging from the ceiling), peanut butter sold from a window and the great craft beer, coffee and chocolate that Wellington is known for.

-Miramar in Wellington gained status as a trendy, foodie part of Wellington largely thanks to Peter Jackson’s studios being located there and the commencement of filming for The Hobbit.
+If you have more than one day in Wellington or more, then take a trip out to Miramar, a suburb which gained status as a trendy, foodie part of Wellington largely thanks to Peter Jackson’s studios being located there and the commencement of filming for The Hobbit.

 I’ve seen many a movie at the Roxy Cinema.
 Check out the weta workshop touches like the statue of gollum and the fish door handles on the front entrance.
 The beautiful painted ceiling, art deco lights, and era carpet and wallpaper make you feel as though you have gone back in time as the theatre is so beautifully restored.

 Cafe Polo or The Ladar are good for coffee but both can get insanely busy.
 I’ve heard good things about Cafe Polo’s rice salad, while The Lader offer a comprehensive brunch menu, good coffee, a hot fire, enough papers to go around and I love that they have pictures of their suppliers on the walls.